prismskylabs/pycounters/docs/source/tutorial.rst

 Some application (like a web server) do not run in a single process.
 Still, you want to collect global metrics like the ones discussed before in this tutorial.

-PyCounters support multi-processing by supplying a couple of :ref:`reporters <reporters>` which can generate a report from counters across processes.
-To use them you need to instantiate a reporter with identical settings in every process of your application.
-The different reporters communicate between them using TCP/IP sockets, exchanging data, aggregating it and outputting it according to the reporter used.
+PyCounters supports aggreating information from multiple running processes.
+To do so call :meth:`<pycounters.configure_multi_process_collection` on every process you want to aggregate data from.
+The parameters to this method will tell PyCounters what port to use for aggregation and, if running on multiple servers, which server to collect data on.